ThirtySomething/ID3Stats/README.md

   - Read ID3 tag
   - Insert/Update ID3 meta data in database

 For details see [readme][app_datacollector] of `datacollector` project.

 Currently there is no logic for check move of MP3 files inside the collection.
 But to detect this a filehash (MD5) is generated during import and written to the DB.
 This may slow down the process.
+This is configurable, the default is `do not calculate the hash`.
+For details see [DataCollectorConfig.UseHash][code_datacollectorconfig].

 ### MP3STATS